Skip to content

 Set for Life Tax Considerations

-The Set for Life lottery offers a unique prize structure — $20,000 per month for 20 years.
-Each monthly payment is received tax-free, just like lump-sum prizes.
-However, if you invest or save your monthly payments, any income earned from those investments is taxable.
-Over 20 years this could result in significant investment income that needs to be declared.
+Set for Life pays $20,000 per month for 20 years.
+Each monthly payment is tax-free, same as lump-sum prizes.
+But if you invest or save those payments, any returns are taxable.
+Over 20 years, that investment income can really add up.

 Professional Gamblers

-There is a distinction in Australian tax law between recreational and professional gamblers.
-For the vast majority of lottery players who play recreationally, winnings are tax-free.
-However, if the ATO determines that gambling is your profession or business (which is extremely unlikely for lottery players), different rules may apply.
-This distinction primarily affects professional poker players and sports bettors rather than lottery participants.
+Australian tax law draws a line between recreational and professional gamblers.
+If you play the lottery for fun (like almost everyone), your winnings are tax-free.
+If the ATO decides gambling is your actual profession — extremely unlikely for lottery players — different rules kick in.
+This mainly applies to professional poker players and sports bettors, not lottery players.

 Getting Financial Advice After a Big Win

-If you win a significant lottery prize, it is strongly recommended to seek professional financial advice before making any major decisions.
-A qualified financial adviser can help you manage your windfall, minimise tax on investment income, and create a long-term plan.
-Most major lottery operators, including The Lott, offer confidential financial counselling to big winners.
-Check our claiming prizes guide for more information on what to do after winning, or visit our biggest wins page to see the largest prizes ever awarded in Australia.
+Won big?
+Talk to a financial adviser before making any major moves.
+They can help you manage the money, keep tax on investment income low, and build a long-term plan.
+The Lott also offers confidential financial counselling to big winners.
+Check our claiming prizes guide for next steps, or see our biggest wins page for the largest prizes ever awarded in Australia.

 Frequently Asked Questions About Lottery Tax